BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.2.5 =
 * Improved : Polish and Dutch translations.
-* ADDED : warning message if hosting is runing an older version that PHP 5.4.
+* ADDED : warning message if hosting is running an older version that PHP 5.4.

 == Changelog ==